 Mentor’s Schools Liaison Team assist public sector organisations with tailored support for children.
 Our team is comprised of experienced, qualified teachers, who know how schools work as they have long been part of them.

-Mentor has also worked with schools in Islington, Barnet and Kensington and Chelsea supporting GCSE and A Level pupils over many years.
-Typically, we will be contacted by a SENCO, Head of Academic Studies or Head of Pastoral Care and asked to propose highly qualified educators to support a child or group of children in special circumstances.
-We will send qualified teachers, with Enhanced DBSs to teach children in school or in a different environment, such as home or a library if more appropriate.
+Mentor has also worked with schools in Islington, Barnet and Kensington and Chelsea supporting GCSE and A level pupils over many years.
+Typically, we will be contacted by a SENCO, Head of Academic Studies or Head of Pastoral Care.
+They ask us to propose highly qualified educators to support a child or group of children in special circumstances.
+We will send qualified teachers with Enhanced DBS Certificates to teach children in school or in a different environment, such as home or a library if more appropriate.
 We guarantee that schools will recognise the educators we send as one of their own, with the same qualifications, values and standards of pedagogy.

 Shortly after the Grenfell Tower fire, we were asked to help an 18 year old former resident of the building.
 He was struggling to concentrate on his A levels, which were due to take place in just a few weeks’ time.